bar-alex/CodeNation-MasterCourse-DiceGame/README.md

 The project is live at https://candid-squirrel-2c6af4.netlify.app/

-I've tried out a bunch of stuff so I could learn them, CSS mainly but Javascript DOM manipulation too, probably ended up over-complicating the thing 😅
+I've tried out a bunch of stuff so I could learn them, CSS mainly, Javascript DOM manipulation too.

 Here's some of the stuff I got working in this project: